-TrustViewer allows to you connect, or be connected to, another computer to share files, make repairs, and more.
+TrustViewer allows you to connect or be connected to another computer to share files, make repairs, and more.

 TrustViewer has a sort of old-school interface and background, but we were surprised that it was only around 2MB.
 We could do without the distracting, animated top banner that says, "learn about the project more on TrustViewer.com."

 Otherwise, the layout is easy to use.
 You have four options from the main screen, including "give access," "connect to a remote computer," "file exchange, video calls, etc.," and finally, the option to install it on the current computer instead of using it as portable.
 To use contacts, you must install TrustViewer.
 The version number is on the main screen with an arrow icon when updates are available and how much bandwidth has been uploaded or downloaded.